codeboy47/Face-Recognition/README.md

 <br>

 ## Applications:
-1. It can be used as a attendence software that recognizes faces of the employees working in a company.
+1. It can be used as a attendance software that recognizes faces of the employees working in a company.
 2. Instead of using passcodes, mobile phones will be accessed via owners’ facial features.